 In this relationship, the Events table is a “child” of the “parent” Company table.

 In a 1:N relation like this, there is no cause-and-effect between the tables.
 Deleting a record in one table has no effect on records in the other table.
 The two tables simply share data between each other.

 In some scenarios, though, you may want to create a cause-and-effect relationship.

 For example, if a table populated with telephone numbers is referenced to a table with contact details, then we could create a deeper cause-and-effect relationship between them: when a contact record is deleted, then the associated telephone numbers in the other table would be deleted as well (since the numbers no longer have a purpose on their own).

 This type of cause-and-effect relationship between tables is called Composition.

 Ninox’s composition feature empowers companies to build robust datasets that can reflect accurate, real-time information.

 But let’s not get too far ahead!
 First, let’s do a step-by-step walkthrough to see how the composition process works.

-We formatted the Telephone default value field to “+1” and also limited the number of characters to 12 (+1 plus 10 digits).
+We format the Telephone default value field to “+1” and also limit the number of characters to 12 (+1 plus 10 digits).
 Here’s what it looks like:

 Select the newly dragged-and-dropped Contacts field.